Caioflp/undergraduate-thesis/src/README.md

     * batch_size : 1024 -> 256 (approx half of data points)
     * removed normalization
     * Sample splitting: from 50/50 train/val to 80/20 train val
+    * The code of the original article uses noise with 0.01 variance, as opposed to the reported 0.1 variance.
+It happens because they passed 0.1 to the `scale` parameter of the distribution, instead of sqrt(0.1).

 * Changes made to DeepIV:
     * Used a context variable which is constant and equal to 0